 The Harold C. Simmons Comprehensive Cancer Center works jointly with six Accreditation Council for Graduate Medical Education Fellowship and Residency programs.
 Situated between six teaching hospitals and the North Texas community, our clinical trainees have the opportunity to deepen their skills in translational medicine and clinical investigation, and train among a diverse community.

-The program’s goal is to provide comprehensive training in the full spectrum of adult hematology and oncology disorders.
+The goal of the Hematology Oncology Fellowship Program at UTSW is to provide comprehensive training in the full spectrum of adult hematology and oncology disorders.
 Emphasis is on engaging fellows with lectures by Simmons Cancer Center translational cancer researchers, and to provide access to basic, translational and clinical research opportunities.
-The program has established a research mentor pairing for each fellow based on their likely “track,” which must be decided by the end of their first nine months of fellowship.
-Activities have learning objectives and metrics for measuring success or areas needing improvement including mentoring expectations.
-All fellows are required to develop an Individual Development Plan, to be reviewed yearly.
 Educational and mentoring activities include engagement from Simmons Cancer Center Research Programs and leadership meeting quarterly with all fellows individually.

 - Pediatric Hematology-Oncology

 The Division of Pediatric Hematology and Oncology provides an unsurpassed opportunity for clinical fellowship training.
-Children's Health℠ Children’s Medical Center is the principal site for clinical training of our fellows.
-Directly adjacent to the UT Southwestern campus, this hospital is consistently ranked as one of the nation’s finest children’s hospitals by U.S. News and World Report.
-Importantly, its proximity to UT Southwestern allows clinical fellows to easily move between clinical and research training venues during their fellowship.
+Children's Health℠ Children’s Medical Center is the principal site for clinical training of these fellows.
 The Division prides itself on an atmosphere that welcomes new ideas, change, and creativity for fellowship education.
 The overall goals and objectives for pediatric hematology/oncology fellows are to gain extensive experience in the diagnosis and ongoing care of children with cancer and hematologic disorders, and to become researchers and teachers of pediatric hematology/oncology.

 - Surgical Oncology